 Vann R. Newkirk Sr., Ph.D

-Interim President Vann R. Newkirk Sr. Ph.D
+President Vann R. Newkirk Sr. Ph.D

 Dr. Newkirk has an extensive leadership record with proven evidence of effectiveness on many levels.
 For instance, he has a 25-year career in creating innovative educational programs which, have enhanced enrollment, at each institution in which he was formerly employed.
-Over his career, he also built and managed off-campus degree programs, enhanced sponsored programs productivity, and played major roles in the administration of institutional research and effectiveness.
+Over his career he also built and managed off-campus degree programs, enhanced sponsored programs productivity, and played major roles in the administration of institutional research and effectiveness.
 Newkirk has worked with organizations such as the SACS Consulting Network, the Capacity Building Institute of the UNCF, and the Patterson Research Institute.
-In these roles, he led more than a dozen colleges and universities through initial accreditation or through reaffirmation with the Southern Association of Colleges and Schools, or with the Transnational Association of Christian Colleges and Schools.
+In these roles he led more than a dozen colleges and universities through initial accreditation or through reaffirmation with the Southern Association of Colleges and Schools, or with the Transnational Association of Christian Colleges and Schools.
 Finally, he has played important roles in improving institutional efficiency and in resource husbandry at institutions across the Southeastern United States.
 These efforts have required consensus building within each institution, inside institutional governing boards, and with state coordinating agencies.
 Newkirk’s experiences have allowed him to build and maintain relationships with a wide variety of constituencies on all levels.

 Prior to Fisk, Newkirk formerly served as Provost/Vice Chancellor for Academic Affairs and Professor of History at Elizabeth City State University.
-Other positions held include Associate Provost for Academic Affairs, Dean of Graduate Studies, and Professor of History at Alabama A&M University; Associate Vice President for Academic Affairs, and Associate Professor of History, Fort Valley State University; Academic Dean/Chief Academic Office, and Professor of History, Andrew College; and Vice President for Institutional Effectiveness at North Carolina Wesleyan College.
+Other positions held include Associate Provost for Academic Affairs, Dean of Graduate Studies, and Professor of History at Alabama A&M University; Associate Vice President for Academic Affairs, and Associate Professor of History, Fort Valley State University; Academic Dean/Chief Academic Officer, and Professor of History, Andrew College; and Vice President for Institutional Effectiveness at North Carolina Wesleyan College.